LiyangLiu123/DeepFall/README.md

 # DeepFall
 ## The original code
-The original version code is available at https://github.com/Sunnydreamrain/IndRNN_pytorch.
+The original version of the code is available at https://github.com/Sunnydreamrain/IndRNN_pytorch.
 More details can be found there.
 ## Check code on NTU skeleton data in folder NTU.
 Download NTU dataset from http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp.
 Note that permission has to be apllied first.